DigontaDas/Hospital-Management-System/README.md

 # Hospital-Management-System
-A application for hospital management system in Assembly language Hospital Patient Management:
+A hospital management system in Assembly language Hospital Patient Management:
 1. Register patient (Patient will give name, age, gender, blood type for registration);
 2. Disease Select (Patient will select some diseases the hospital faces or they can give their if they know)